Note: Title text for all presentations is limited to 200 characters (25 words).

 Please do not hesitate to contact the conference chairs to inquire about whether your symposium configuration would work well.
 Our goal is provide a forum for a broad range of presenters while allowing for time to deeply engage in material.

-Session that includes 3-5 participants including an optional discussant discussing a common theme, issue or question.
+Session that includes 3-5 participants discussing a common theme, issue or question.
 Panels may include short statements during which panelists outline diverse or similar approaches to the same question.
-Panels are typically more interactive than symposia, involving active discussion and debate among the panelists.
+Panels are typically more interactive than symposia, involving active discussion among the panelists.

 Instructional session that aims to help participants increase their understanding and skill in a particular area of interest.
 Such sessions may include active involvement of the audience.
 Priority will be given to workshops that present material for which there is clear empirical support.